Cinematic Titanic: Releases

-Release history

 The first live performance was a private show for employees of Industrial Light & Magic on December 7, 2007.

-After the live show, the cast reworked some jokes, delaying the original December 10 release date.
+Afterwards, the cast reworked some jokes, delaying the original December 10 release date.
 The first episode of Cinematic Titanic was released on DVD to the public at midnight on December 21, via the download-to-burn company EZTakes.
 According to the Cinematic Titanic website, due to rights issues, the episode was not available for download until April 2, 2008.

 Both the private show and the first release feature the B-movie Brain of Blood.
 One of the original film's producers, concerned that creating multiple versions of the film could create marketplace confusion, requested that Cinematic Titanics version have a different name.
 To alleviate his concerns, Cinematic Titanic retitled their release The Oozing Skull.

-It was also available on Hulu.

 In March 2013, Cinematic Titanic sold the last of their on-hand DVD stock and ceased pressing their own discs.
 From then on all releases were either in digital format, or through Amazon.com's print-on-demand service.

 In May 2017, Shout!
 Factory released a Complete Series set, featuring all twelve episodes.